Like it or not, your home is probably producing a lot of electronic waste (e-waste).

 We All Play a Role in Reducing E-Waste

 Here’s the big picture: Without everyday citizens recycling and reusing electronics, the problem of e-waste just continues.
-Without the electronics industry, there’s no easy way for people to recycle and reuse electronics goods.
+Without the electronics industry, there’s no easy way for people to recycle and reuse electronic goods.
 Without governments, there is no big push for businesses and citizens to tackle the e-waste challenge.
 Reducing electronic waste takes everyone working together to solve the issue.

 Here’s the long story made short: Consumers save a bunch of money.
 Businesses and governments find new ways to cooperate and collaborate.
 An environmental crisis is resolved without massive, disruptive changes to our economy.